jon077/Napolean/README.md

 ### Scene 1.2 The Field

 The animals revolt and throw out of the Jones.
-Napoleon battles Mr Jones's children
-and Napoleon and Boxer chase a drunken and irresponsible Mr. Jones into the barn.
+In the field, Napoleon battles Mr Jones' children and Napoleon and Boxer chase a drunken and irresponsible Mr. Jones into the barn.

 ### Scene 1.3 Throw Out Mr. Jones

 The final battle scene between Napoleon and Mr. Jones takes place in the barn.

 Upon winning the battle, the humans run off to another farmer and seek safety from the angry animals. **#pitchforksandtorches**

 The farm is renamed "Animal Farm" and "All animals are equal" is painted in large letters on one side of the barn.
-As the letters are being replaced the "Beasts of England" is played by the animal matching band.
+As the letters are being replaced the "Beasts of England" is played by the animal marching band.

 ## World 2: Battle of the Cowshed